LuigiClemente/formik/README.md

 Main Components
 ---------------

 ### 1\.
-Admin Dashboard (AdminJS)
+Admin Dashboard (React Admin)

-A secure dashboard built using AdminJS that allows administrators to create new forms and manage existing ones.
+A secure dashboard built using React Admin that allows administrators to create new forms and manage existing ones.
 Features include:

 *   Authentication and user management
 *   Creating new forms